holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 Any gossip algorithm to be used in the Holochain context MUST be able to handle the following constraints:

-1. A new node coming on to the network, or one returning to the network after a significant changes have occured on the DHT, SHOULD be able to quickly but incrementally synchronize to a state of holding the correct data that it is deemed to be an authority for, while balancing bandwidth limitations of the network it is part of.
-This requires that the system be resilient to asymmetric upload and download speeds that will vary accross peers, and indicates that nodes that believe they are out of sync with their peers release their authority, and incrementally and conservatively increase it.
+1. A new node coming on to the network, or one returning to the network after a significant changes have occurred on the DHT, SHOULD be able to quickly but incrementally synchronize to a state of holding the correct data that it is deemed to be an authority for, while balancing bandwidth limitations of the network it is part of.
+This requires that the system be resilient to asymmetric upload and download speeds that will vary across peers, and indicates that nodes that believe they are out of sync with their peers release their authority, and incrementally and conservatively increase it.
 2. Gossiping SHOULD minimize total consumed resources; e.g., by re-transmitting as little data as possible, dynamically adjusting gossip round frequency to levels of activity in the network, or backing off gossip when a peer exhibits backpressure.
 3. Gossip SHOULD prioritize the synchronization of data that is more likely to be in demand; for many common application scenarios, this means that more recently published data should be synchronized sooner and more frequently.
 4. Gossip SHOULD dynamically adapt to changing realities of authority coverage for all basis hashes by communicating individual peer coverage regularly, allowing nodes with sufficient excess capacity to assume greater coverage to compensate for regions with poor coverage, either because peers go offline or their excess capacity is limited.

-We have developed a hybrid gossip implementation that separates DHT transforms into "recent" and "historical", with recent gossip using a Bloom filter and historical gossip using a novel "quantized gossip" algorithm that effeciently shards and redistributes data as nodes come and go on the network.
+We have developed a hybrid gossip implementation that separates DHT transforms into "recent" and "historical", with recent gossip using a Bloom filter and historical gossip using a novel "quantized gossip" algorithm that efficiently shards and redistributes data as nodes come and go on the network.
 While the full description of that implementation is beyond the scope of this document, we will document the messages that nodes pass:

 * `Initiate`: Propose a gossip round, specifying one or more arcs of the location space for which the initiator is an authority.